fluidself/fluidself.org/_books/business/the-warren-buffett-way.md

 - Does management resist the institutional imperative?

-**Financial Tenets**
+### Financial Tenets

 - What is the return on equity?
 The test of economic performance, Buffett believes, is whether a company achieves a high earnings rate on equity capital ("without undue leverage, accounting gimmickry, etc."), not whether it has consistent gains in earnings per share.
-To measure a company's annual performance, Buffett prefers return on equity--the ratio of operating earnings to shareholder's equity.
+To measure a company's annual performance, Buffett prefers return on equity—the ratio of operating earnings to shareholder's equity.

 - What are the company's "owner earnings"?
 Instead of cash flow, Buffett prefers "owner earnings": a company's net income plus depreciation, depletion, and amortization, less the amount of capital expenditures and any additional working capital that might be needed.

 - What are the profit margins?

 - Has the company created at least one dollar of market value for every dollar retained?

-**Value Tenets**
+### Value Tenets

 - What is the value of the company?